 I didn’t know where to begin, but I used my fourth enrollment in school as a guide to pursue that which I enjoyed.
-I loved my classes, my major of emerging media/communications, and acquiring the tools to sharpen what I had essentially been doing for years – working, creating, and marketing in the digital space.
-I loved it so much that making all A’s became easy (As I wring the neck of my 21 year-old self).
+I loved my classes and major of emerging media and communication.
+I continued acquiring the tools to sharpen what I had essentially been doing for years – working, creating and marketing in the digital space.

-I began to use those skills in my volunteer work with local and national nonprofits.
-I developed digital marketing plans, built blogs, helped to develop online communities, managed social media, and so on.
-I began to acquire clients and address their digital needs, as well.
-I can’t believe how much I’ve accomplished in the past year alone.
+I began to use those skills in my volunteer work with local and national nonprofit organizations.
+I developed digital marketing plans, built blogs, helped to develop online communities and managed social media.

 Ironically, personal blogging once again became difficult.
 I built a following through my cancer trials and further developed this blog to offer an optimistic voice to the cancer community, but as I transitioned back into the life that you’ve probably experienced all along – daily chaos, stress, work, and fast-paced environment – I felt like if I wrote about cancer, I’d be holding on to something I was desperate to let go of.

 Looking back, I’m grateful for the voice that I shared.
 Sometimes, I can’t believe I was the one who wrote what I did.
 To have walked through those experiences and allow myself to be transformed by them is something I’m very proud of.
-It’s a great foundation for a new life, a new career, a new outlook.
+It’s a great foundation for a new life, new career and new outlook.

-As for now, Katie and I are getting geared up with our wedding planning.
+As for now, Katie and I are heavily involved with our wedding planning.
 I’ve developed our wedding website and am in the process of designing our invitations.
 I’m optimistic about my immediate future and feel incredibly grateful to have so many options in front of me.
 I can’t remember the last time I’ve been this happy with every aspect of my life.
-I feel like that storm has passed, the sun has risen, and we’ve made progress in the rebuilding of our city.
+I feel like the storm has passed, sun has risen and that we’ve made progress in the rebuilding of our city.

 Thank you for being here.
 Thank you for reading.
-Your encouragement and support played a significant role of my life, and it will always be a part of me moving forward.
+Your encouragement and support has played a significant role in my life and it will always be a part of me moving forward.